CBUVT: Budget cuts and cancellation

 When Prime Minister Pierre Trudeau announced a series of federal budget cuts in August 1978, the CBC was not immune.
 Al Johnson, the corporation's president, called the budget cuts—which cancelled a planned $71 million increase for the next fiscal year—"savage" and warned they would affect planned expansions in regional programming.

 The order to cut funds came with the CBC Victoria facilities "almost complete".
 On September 6, Johnson announced that CBUVT would not open on November 30 as planned, though construction work on the studio was set to continue.
 The decision also required CHEK to stay with the CBC; meanwhile, Don MacPherson, head of the CBC English-language television and radio operations, emphasized that it was a delay, not a permanent cancellation.
 One group pleased by news of the CBC Victoria delay was the Association of Lower Mainland Cable Operators.
-As CBUVT would have been required for carriage on Vancouver-area cable systems on channel 10, it would have required the relocation of community television services on that channel to another unimpaired channel, channel 5, and KING-TV would have been moved to a channel that required a converter to view.
+As CBUVT would have been required for carriage on Vancouver-area cable systems on channel 10, it would have required the relocation of community television services on that channel to another unimpaired channel, channel 5, in turn displacing Seattle's KING-TV to a channel that required a converter to view.

 On October 24, less than two months after the CBC announcement, the CRTC held licence hearings for CBUVT and CHEK-TV; in announcing the hearing, it warned that it expected information from the CBC as to its plans for Vancouver Island.
 In the lead-up to the hearing, BCTV and CKVU both made proposals to run channel 10.
 Daryl Duke, owner of Western Approaches and CKVU, noted that the Victoria studio building was "only months, if that, from going on the air".

-The CRTC, in a decision published on January 26, 1979, allowed the CBC to begin operating the Saturna Island transmitter as a rebroadcaster of CBUT at reduced power; the corporation said it would do so beginning March 31.
+In a decision published on January 26, 1979, the CRTC allowed the CBC to begin operating the Saturna Island transmitter as a rebroadcaster of CBUT at reduced power; the corporation said it would do so beginning March 31.
 The operation at reduced power meant that the new station would not require KING-TV to be moved by Lower Mainland cable systems, and the CRTC stated that full-power operation would require the Victoria studios to be operational.
 The CBUVT licence itself was renewed for another year, to March 31, 1980.

 CBC regional manager Len Lauk officially announced on June 15, 1979, that the CBUVT project had been permanently cancelled.
 Instead of the 50-person radio and television operation initially envisioned, the CBC would build only the radio station, employing 12, but would accelerate its construction.
 A $3 million outlay on the studios and Saturna Island transmitter had already been committed to a project that was now shelved.
 The CBC proceeded to surrender the unused CBUVT licence.